Liiiiiiiiiq/CPO_LAB2/README.md

 ### Compare mutable and immutable implementation

--Mutable data refers to a database structure in which data can be changed.
+- Mutable data refers to a database structure in which data can be changed.
  Any data changes made simply overwrite and replace the previous record.
  This means that previous iterations of data are lost unless there is a system of back-ups and transaction logs that track changes.